Binary Station

 It is a turn-based wargame in the spirit of chess with different rules.

-The goal is to capture the enemy king.
+The goal is to reveal the enemy king’s location and capture it to claim victory.

 The elements of Nerva